Stability, Complexity and Data-Dependent Worst-Case Generalization Bounds

-Note moreover that it was also observed by that small values of $s(\lambda)$ can give satisfactory correlation with the generalization error, indicating that better choices of $\lambda$ might be available in certain cases.
-We leave the investigation of this matter to future studies.

-In \Cref{thm:E-alpha-bound,thm:magnitude-bound}, we focus on two topological complexities: the weighted lifetime sums and the positive magnitude.
-This choice is motivated by the empirical results of \cite{andreeva2024topological}, who demonstrated that they have better correlation with the generalization error compared to previously introduced dimension-based complexities \cite{simsekli2020hausdorff}.
-Nevertheless, our approach can trivially recover bounds based on other complexities, such as the persistent homology dimension \cite{birdal2021intrinsic}.

-Our bounds show that for trajectory-stable algorithms, the topological complexities (i.e., lifetime sums and positive magnitude) have an important impact on the worst-case generalization error.
-As opposed to existing trajectory-dependent topological bounds \cite{simsekli2020hausdorff,birdal2021intrinsic,dupuis2023generalization,andreeva2024topological}, our bounds do not feature any IT terms.
+Unlike trajectory-dependent topological bounds \citep{simsekli2020hausdorff,birdal2021intrinsic,dupuis2023generalization,andreeva2024topological}, our bounds do not involve IT terms, which can be unbounded.
+While our bounds result in a slower convergence rate, this represents a deliberate trade-off to maintain boundedness.
 In addition to replacing IT terms with a stability assumption, the stability parameter $\beta_n$ acts as a multiplying constant in the bound, hence increasing the impact of the topological complexity on the bound.
 Compared to the IT terms, $\beta_n$ is easily interpretable and can be expected to decrease with $n$ at a polynomial rate, as discussed above.

-Despite being the first mutual information-free topological bounds, \Cref{thm:E-alpha-bound,thm:magnitude-bound} have three main disadvantages: \textit{(i)} we only provide expected bounds, \textit{(ii)} we obtain a slightly worse convergence rate in $n$ and \textit{(iii)} our framework only allows for Euclidean-based topological complexity, and we typically do not cover the case of the data-dependent pseudometric introduced by \cite{dupuis2023generalization}.
-Regarding \textit{(ii)}, our results should be compared with \cite[Theorem 3.8]{dupuis2023generalization}, which employed a stability-like assumption to obtain smaller IT terms than existing works at the time.
-They obtained a convergence rate that is similar to \Cref{thm:E-alpha-bound,thm:magnitude-bound} but our results do not feature any IT term.

-Stability parameters are expected to be affected by the sample size, hence, these results suggest to study the correlation between generalization error and topological complexity for several values of $n$, which forms a part of our empirical study.